Billing & Meters

 What is the Energy Price Guarantee (EPG)?

-£150 of this £1,000 a year saving will be delivered by suspending environmental and social costs (including green levies) from being passed onto consumer bills.
+£150 of this £1,000 a year saving will be delivered by temporarily suspending environmental and social costs (including green levies) from being passed onto consumer bills.
 These costs will be transferred to the government, while customers still benefit from the low-carbon electricity generation.

 Payment of the Warm Home Discount will be unaffected.